Avereniect/AVEL/README.md

   enabled so if this is a relevant factor, their use is highly encouraged

 It's encouraged to take a look at the underlying implementations to garner intuition behind the cost of various functions.
-While some implementations are not necessarily ideal in their instruction count, they will still generally offer better performance than scalar code due to the sheer throughput of the vectorized approach.

 ### SIMD Vector Aliases
-Different set of specializations of `avel::Vector` will be available depending on which feature macros were defined.
+Different sets of specializations of `avel::Vector` will be available depending on which feature macros were defined.
 Although the direct use of `avel::Vector` and `avel::Vector_mask` is possible, it is not recommended.
 Instead, AVEL defines aliases for vectors containing a specific quantity of elements of a particular type.
-For exmpale, if you've enabled `AVEL_SSE2` then AVEL will offer the following aliases:
+For example, if you've enabled `AVEL_SSE2` then AVEL will offer the following aliases:

 | Native Width | 128 bits wide |